jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

 ### 🤸‍♂️ High-skill movements and the "extra 30 minutes"

 One of the things that still blows my mind is learning high-skill movements.
 Things like handstand walks, the Olympic snatch, and ring muscle-ups.
 It is an incredibly satisfying experience to learn how to do these skills, even if it takes a few months or even a few years to master them.
-Some of them are still a work in progress for me even after four years, which is great.
+Some of them are still a work in progress for me, even after four years, which is great.
 There's always something to improve and look forward to.

 I remember deciding to obsess over some of these skills.
 It changed my life when I started doing 30 minutes of additional work after classes.
 I started practicing out of a strong desire to improve, and I saw a lot of progress in my handstand walks, my ring muscle-ups, and eventually my double unders (even though they are still not my favorite movement in the world!).

 A couple of years ago, I decided to obsess over snatches.
-I did a lot of open gym sessions just focusing on them.
+I did a lot of open gym sessions, just focusing on them.
 It's such a fun, technical movement, and I've seen tremendous progress.
 Hitting my first bodyweight snatch last year was easily one of the biggest training accomplishments of my life.
 It feels amazing to be able to yank your body weight from the floor, put it overhead, and stand it up.
 The better you get at the technique, the easier it is—making it less about brute force and more about technical precision.

 <div class="post-social-icon">
   <img src="/tiktok.svg" alt="TikTok" /> TikTok videos: